 Q & A

-If you don't like cities, then spend more time outside of Kandy and in the Knuckles mountains instead for fresher air.
+What would you have changed?If you don't like cities, then spend more time outside of Kandy and in the Knuckles mountains instead for fresher air.

-Allow extra time for train and bus travel, as they can both get delayed!
+Anything go wrong during the trip?Allow extra time for train and bus travel, as they can both get delayed!

-Kandy is home to some great eateries for all budgets.
+Restaurant recommendations?Kandy is home to some great eateries for all budgets.
 No Name Restaurant and Kandyan Hotel were two of our favourites.
 Ashburnham Estate in the Knuckles Mountains does an amazing afternoon tea!

-If you can, plan extra time to relax on the beaches afterwards
+Tips you would give a friend?If you can, plan extra time to relax on the beaches afterwards

-Women should pack a scarf or sarong to cover hair or shoulders when going into temples and for sun protection.
+Packing tips?Women should pack a scarf or sarong to cover hair or shoulders when going into temples and for sun protection.
 Pack light if you plan to travel around by bus and train.

-Trains are the best way to see Sri Lanka, but don't expect great suspension!
+Transportation Tips?Trains are the best way to see Sri Lanka, but don't expect great suspension!
 Bring snacks and small-talk to connect with your fellow passengers.